-Jozef emigrated with his family to the UK in 1949, they chose it over America as they knew it was closer to their homeland and would make their 'inevitable' return to Poland more convenient.
-Despite being a gifted oratician, Jozef appeared content to take unskilled labour positions, he used his oratorial gifts in representing other Polish immigrants when they had cause to be challenged by authorities over seemingly trivial matters.
+Jozef emigrated with his family to the UK in 1949, they chose it over America as they knew it was closer to their homeland and would make their inevitable return to Poland more attainable.
+Despite being a gifted oratician, Jozef appeared content to take unskilled labour positions, he used his oratorial gifts in representing other Polish immigrants when they had cause to be challenged by authorities over often trivial matters.
 Jozef was never more passionate than when defending someone who he felt had been unfairly treated.
 Jozef displayed contempt for any party which he felt was treating a fellow immigrant unfairly, he was resolute in their defence.

 I have attempted to correlate Jozef's resolution to some of my own characteristics.
-I was determined enough to be successful by many yardstick measures in life, however they DON'T in any way demonstrate my resolution:
+I was determined enough to be successful by many yardstick measures in life, however they don't in any way demonstrate my resolution:

-I am content I have evidenced how bloody-minded I am - or I could put it another way, I have demonstrated resolution.
+I am content I have evidenced how bloody-minded I am, or I could put it another way, I have demonstrated resolution.

-Random Muses about my Father
+Random Muses From / About My Father

-Whenever my father and I were working together on a task, he wouldn't contemplate putting anything off for even a day.
-Jozef used to say "There is no tomorrow" - it was his mantra for the way he lived his life.
-I feel it rubbed off on me becoming a purposeful, results-oriented and 'gainful' person.
+Whenever my father and I were working together on a task he wouldn't contemplate putting anything off for even a day.
+Jozef used to say "There is no tomorrow", it was his mantra for the way he lived his life.
+I feel it rubbed off on me becoming a purposeful, results-oriented and gainful person.

 Humility Begins at Home